 Because let’s face it – you and I?
 We’re both busy.
 I can tell you until I’m blue in the face to just “make time” or “fit it in,” but unless you have a PLAN to follow, it’s not going to happen!

-- Freezer-friendly (meaning it can be frozen either before OR after it’s cooked, then thawed, and it will still be delicious!)
+- Freezer-friendly.
+These make ahead breakfast recipes can be frozen either before OR after they’re cooked, then thawed, and they will still be delicious!

 - Easy to make.
 No one should need ninja cooking skills for these freezer cooking sessions!

-- They might not be rice and beans cheap, but this is a frugal food blog so I can promise that every recipe is going to be light on the budget.
+- Inexpensive.
+They might not be rice and black beans cheap, but this is a FRUGAL food blog, so I can promise that every recipe is going to be light on the budget.

-- “Normal” ingredients.
+- Every day real food ingredients.
 Every recipe uses ingredients you can find at your local grocery store.
-Sure you CAN shop online or at a specialty food store, but my list of ingredients won’t force you to.

-I’m not a pro at freezer cooking by any means, but I’ve done enough of my own freezer cooking sessions to have a few helpful pointers to pass on!
+I’ve done enough of my own freezer cooking sessions to have a few helpful pointers to share for when you make these healthy breakfast meal ideas:

 - Make sure you have everything you need BEFORE you start.
-This includes any and all kitchen appliances (the appliance itself, plus bowls/attachments that you need), tools, supplies and groceries (see below).
+This includes all kitchen appliances (the appliance itself, plus bowls/attachments that you need), tools, supplies, and groceries (see below).

 - I highly recommend grocery shopping at least the day before you cook.
-Although this one hour freezer cooking session is only an hour, when you include making a shopping list, actually grocery shopping, putting things away that you don’t need for the freezer cooking session, leaving out what you DO need, making sure you have everything you do need, and in general, getting ready for this freezer cooking session, it will make for a very long morning (or afternoon!).
+Although this freezer cooking session is only an hour, when you include grabbing the shopping list, actually grocery shopping, putting things away that you don’t need for the freezer cooking session, leaving out what you DO need, and in general, getting ready for this freezer cooking session, it will make for a very long morning (or afternoon!).

 - Make sure the kitchen counters are clear of anything you don’t need!